 This guide will show you all the steps to cross it successfully.
 Note that I crossed the border in 2018.

-How to cross the Iran-Iraq border
+How to cross the border between Iran and Iraqi Kurdistan

 Border crossings are always exciting and the Iran-Iraq border was, definitely, no exception.